 - Submit two end-of-the-semester reports of their undergraduate research experience as an online course assignments

-The announcement of scholarships will be provided to selected students by May 2019.
+The announcement of scholarships will be provided to selected students the following month.